 Proto Labs, Inc. was incorporated in Minnesota in 1999.
 The terms "Proto Labs," the "Company," "we," "us," and "our" as used herein refer to the business and operations of Proto Labs, Inc. and its subsidiaries.
-We are a leading online and technology-enabled, quick-turn, on-demand manufacturer of custom parts for prototyping and short-run production.
+We are an e-commerce driven digital manufacturer of quick-turn, on-demand custom parts for prototyping and short-run production.
 We manufacture parts for product developers and engineers worldwide, who are under increasing pressure to bring their finished products to market faster than their competition.
 We utilize injection molding, computer numerical control (CNC) machining and 3D printing to manufacture custom parts for our customers.
 Our proprietary technology eliminates most of the time-consuming and expensive skilled labor conventionally required to quote and manufacture parts.
 Our customers conduct nearly all of their business with us over the Internet.
 We target our products to the millions of product developers and engineers who use three-dimensional computer-aided design (3D CAD) software to design products across a diverse range of end-markets.
 We have established our operations in the United States, Europe and Japan, which we believe are three of the largest geographic markets where these product developers and engineers are located.
-We believe our use of advanced technology enables us to offer significant advantages at competitive prices to many product developers and engineers and is the primary reason we have become a leading supplier of custom parts.
+Additional information required by this item is incorporated herein by reference to Note 17 - Segment Reporting of the Notes to our consolidated financial statements, which appears in Part II, Item 8. of this Annual Report on Form 10-K. We believe our use of advanced technology enables us to offer significant advantages at competitive prices to many product developers and engineers and is the primary reason we have become a leading supplier of custom parts.

 We believe custom parts manufacturing has historically been an underserved market due to the inefficiencies inherent in the quotation, equipment set-up and non-recurring engineering processes required to produce custom parts.
-Our customers typically order low volumes of custom parts for a variety of reasons, including:
+Our customers typically order short run custom parts for a variety of reasons, including: